Multi-collision internal shock lepto-hadronic models for energetic GRBs: Summary Conclusion

-We would like to thank Iftach Sadeh and Marc Klinger for reading the manuscript and useful comments.
+\textit{Note. --} During completion of this work GRB~221009A was detected.
+As this is likely to become the most prominent example for this class of energetic GRBs, we discuss the implications of our model for this burst in a companion letter~\citep{Rudolph:2022dky}. \acknowledgments We would like to thank Iftach Sadeh and Marc Klinger for reading the manuscript and useful comments.
 M.P. acknowledges support from the MERAC Fondation through the project THRILL and from the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the ``2nd call for H.F.R.I.
 Research Projects to support Faculty members and Researchers'' through the project UNTRAPHOB (Project ID 3013).
 A.R. was supported by the International Helmholtz-Weizmann Research School for Multimessenger Astronomy, largely funded through the Initiative and Networking Fund of the Helmholtz Association and received funding from the Carlsberg Foundation (CF18-0183).